Revenue Automation Attacks DSO From Eight Angles, Not Just One

 Angle 1: How Does Faster Invoice Delivery Reduce DSO?

-The math is straightforward.
-If your current DSO is 45 days and you are losing 5 days to invoice delivery lag, automating delivery alone gets you to 40 without changing anything about how you collect.
+Revenue automation eliminates this gap by triggering invoice generation the moment the event occurs, with no queue and no waiting for someone to click send.
+If your DSO is 45 days and you lose 5 to delivery lag, automating delivery alone gets you to 40 without changing how you collect.

 Angle 2: Why Does Invoice Accuracy Matter More Than Speed?